Writer(s): Katy Perry, Mikkel S. Eriksen, Tor Erik Hermansen, Sandy Wilhelm, Ester Dean (see lyrics here)

 About the Song:

-The third single from Katy Perry’s Teenage Dream album was a dance-pop anthem to self-empowerment.
-Perry pronounced “Firework” as her favorite song from the Teenage Dream album WK and has even called it her epitaph.
+Perry pronounced it her favorite song from the album WK and has even called it her epitaph.
 SF It’s hard,” she said, “to write an anthem that’s not cheesy…I hope this could be one of those things where it’s like, ‘Yeah, I want to put my fist up and feel proud and feel strong.’”
 WK

 She told Billboard that the inspiration for the song came from what she called her “very morbid idea…to be put into a firework and shot across the sky over the Santa Barbra Ocean” when she died.
 SF Her then boyfriend showed her a paragraph from Jack Kerouac’s book On the Road which she described as being about “people that are buzzing and fizzing and full of life…They shoot across the sky like a firework make people go ‘Ahhh.’
 I guess that making people go ‘ahhh’ is kind of like my motto.”
 SF